I'm a photography teacher in NYC.

 Enter the new name, and click OK.

-To delete a layer, click the layer where it's only color, hold, and drag it onto the trash can icon.
+To delete a layer, click the layer where it's blank, hold, and drag it onto the trash can icon.

-To delete a layer, click the layer where it's only color, hold, and drag it onto the trash can icon—not the trash icon in the Dock on the edge of your screen.
+To delete a layer, click the layer where it's blank, hold, and drag it onto the trash can icon—not the trash icon in the Dock on the edge of your screen.

 You can hide a layer by clicking on the eye icon for the layer.